Adaptive Experimental Design Using Shrinkage Estimators: SURE and Candidate Estimators

-The entries of $\hbstau$ will \emph{not} be independent of one another, since each depends on the estimate from the control arm.
+The entries of $\hbstau$ are not independent, since each depends on the estimate from the control arm.
 It is straightforward to show that

-We can invoke a Central Limit Theorem on the entries of $\hbstau$ as long as the potential outcomes $Y(k)$ are bounded and we have obtained a reasonably large number of samples in each arm.
+After the data is collected, we can invoke a Central Limit Theorem on the entries of $\hbstau$ as long as the potential outcomes $Y(k)$ are bounded and we have obtained a reasonably large number of samples in each arm.
 Recent work \citep[see e.g.][]{hadad2021confidence} has highlighted that adaptivity can undermine asymptotic normality if treatment selection is too responsive to estimated responses under each treatment.
-For clarity of exposition, we explicitly assume this is not the case, and suppose adaptivity is not so aggressive as to undermine the CLT.
-Thus, approximately,
+We explicitly assume this is not the case, such that, approximately,